gadomski/gadomski.github.io/content/posts/2024-09-26-dumb-economics-for-remote-sensing.md

 ![Coincident, discoverable, and accessible](/img/cda.png)

 The more coincident, discoverable, and accessible (CDA)[^4] datasets that are available, the more things you can do — sometimes, a new dataset will spark a new idea and a whole new area of research.
-The government has a lot of datasets, and the commercial providers have more, meaning that in order to maximize the scientific return, **the government should spend time and resources more datasets available from the commercial archive**.
+The government has a lot of datasets, and the commercial providers have more[^5], meaning that in order to maximize the scientific return, **the government should spend time and resources to make more datasets available from the commercial (and other-governmental) archive**.

 This doesn't have to be overly complex.
 With the rise of [cloud-native geospatial](https://cloudnativegeo.org/), we have more formats and tools to store, index, search, and use data without having to stand up and maintain servers: